pivotal/docs-tap/api-auto-registration/usage.hbs.md

 The agent, usually a browser, uses the [CORS](https://fetch.spec.whatwg.org/#http-cors-protocol) protocol to verify whether the current origin uses an API.
-To use the Try it out feature for OpenAPI specifications from the API Documentation plug-in, you must configure CORS to allow successful requests.
+To use the "Try it out" feature for OpenAPI specifications from the API Documentation plug-in, you must configure CORS to allow successful requests.

 Your API must be configured to allow CORS Requests from Tanzu Application Platform GUI.
 How you accomplish this varies based on the programming language and framework you are using.
-If you are using Spring see [CORS support in spring framework](https://spring.io/blog/2015/06/08/cors-support-in-spring-framework).
+If you are using Spring, see [CORS support in spring framework](https://spring.io/blog/2015/06/08/cors-support-in-spring-framework).

 At a high level, the Tanzu Application Platform GUI domain must be accepted as valid cross-origin by your API.
 Verify: